Basic Life Support (BLS)

 Basic life support is not designed to provide skills to personal who will be responsible for managing an emergency situation for extended periods of time or when the complexity of injuries is likely to be great.
 It is therefore recommended a number of personal are trained to a higher level within any organisation.
 Full advice can be obtained from HSE guidance and the approved code of practice L74 (as amended) where a risk based approach should be adopted.

-The basic life support programme is also suitable as an annual refresher session within a workplace when first aider's are trained to a higher level such as Emergency first aid at work (EFAW) or First aid at work (FAW).
+The basic life support programme and basic life support & AED use programme is also suitable as an annual refresher session within a workplace when first aider's are trained to a higher level such as Emergency first aid at work (EFAW) or First aid at work (FAW).

 Additional subjects may also be added at the clients request e.g Anaphylaxis and auto injector training.
 These additional subjects will incur an additional charge and lengthening of the course.